HackabilityNPO/project-organization/README.md

 ## Repository Organization

 Each Hackabilty Project **must be** well documented and organized in order to be considered concluded.
 There is no a general rule on how to document a project.
-What you must to is enable an user with good knowledge to replicate and improbe your project without much effort.
-Ence, you must organize and document the project in a propre way!
+The documentation have to enable an user with good knowledge to replicate and improve the project without much effort.
+Hence, you must organize and document the project in a propre way and include all files you produced during the project and as much informationa as possible.

-Except for the `README.md` file, **that is mandatory**, here you can find an guide line on how to organize your GitHun Project repo.
+Except for the `README.md` file, **that is mandatory**, here you can find some guidelines on how to organize your GitHun Project repo.

 ### The Repository should be organized as following